elifesciences/elife-xpub/docs/developing/server-side.md

 - Persistence is done via a Repository (see below)
 - The Entities and Value Ojects in the Aggregate, including the Aggregate Root, must not have any storage functionality.
-All functionality should operate in memory without relying on any implementation detail from a persistence mechanism.
+All functionality should operate in memory without relying on any implementation detail from a persistence mechanism (Persistence agnosticism).

 #### Links: